cube-drone/blog2025/hugosite/content/posts/2025/delta_green_tarot_conversion/index.md

 SURVIVAL and NAVIGATION have been combined into SURVIVAL/NAVIGATION.

-There are still separate FIRST AID and MEDECINE checks, but SURGERY is out.
+There are still separate FIRST AID and MEDICINE checks, but SURGERY is out.

 Just a few tidy-ups like this.
 There are still _fully 22 skills_, that is _plenty_.